romulocintra/user-locale-client-hints/README.md

 ## Proposed Solution

-We propose to address the above use cases by using a group of [`Client Hints`](#client-hints) headers and a homologous [Javascript API](#javascript-api), both will be responsible for exposing and negotiating the exchange of user preferences from the OS to the required environment.
+We propose to address the above use cases by using a pair of [`Client Hints`](#client-hints) headers and a homologous [Javascript API](#javascript-api).
+Both will be responsible for exposing and negotiating the exchange of user preferences from the OS to the required environment.

-We are proposing [Unicode Extensions for BCP 47](https://cldr.unicode.org/index/bcp47-extension) or compatible as the main reference for the base mechanism for delivering user locale preferences.
+We use [Unicode Extensions for BCP 47](https://cldr.unicode.org/index/bcp47-extension) or compatible as the main reference for the base mechanism for delivering user locale preferences.
 The goal is to allow the handling of user preferences consistently across the industry.

-So, we will define a new standard `Locale-Preferences` Client Hints and `navigator.localePreferences`, that would map the user locale preferences using the following steps:
+We define a new standard `Locale-Preferences` Client Hints and `navigator.localePreferences`, that would map the user locale preferences using the following steps:

   1. Validate if there is any fingerprinting mechanism and if OS preferences are allowed to be exposed
   2. Read the available OS preferences
-  3. For each value compare it against the default  value for the given locale from ICU/CLDR or a list of user preferences to compare against
-  4. If the _user preference_ value differs, return the value
-  5. If the  _user preference_ value is the same, or not set, return the default value for the given locale
+  3. Return values

 The following table suggests common user preferences [#416](https://github.com/tc39/ecma402/issues/416#issue-574957588) to be used, and does the correlation from  `Locale-Preferences` Client Hints and `navigator.localePreferences` to extension keys if they exist, or other values in case table is extended by user demand.